Achieving Precise, Complex Features for Orthopedic and Dental Applications

 - Screws for anchoring teeth may have a tapered head onto which a replacement tooth can be pressed.

 - A threaded screw head can be used to lock the bone screw and its attachment (such as a plate) into place, for greater stability.

 - A hexagonal screw head is commonly utilized to allow the use of a screwdriver for insertion.

-Swiss machined bone screws can also take advantage of different tip designs that support different screw insertion techniques:
+Swiss small machined parts, like bone screws can also take advantage of different tip designs that support different screw insertion techniques: